-Google chart tools are powerful, simple to use, and free.
+Google's chart tools are powerful, simple to use, and free.
 You can choose from a variety of charts and configure an extensive set of options to perfectly match the look and feel of your website.
-By connecting your data in real time, Google Developers is the perfect infographic generator for your website.
+By connecting your data in real time, Google Charts is the perfect infographic generator for your website.

 Piktochart is an infographic and presentation tool enabling you to turn boring data into engaging infographics with just a few clicks.
-Piktochart's customizable editor lets you do things like modify colour schemes and fonts, insert pre-loaded graphics and upload basic shapes and images.
-Its grid lined templates also make it easy to align graphical elements and resize images proportionally.
-There's a free version offering three basic themes, while a pro account costs $29 per month or $169 for a year.
+Piktochart's custom editor lets you do things like modify colour schemes and fonts, insert pre-loaded graphics and upload basic shapes and images.
+Its grid-lined templates also make it easy to align graphical elements and resize images proportionally.
+There's a free version offering three basic themes, a lite pricing plan for $15 per month or a pro account that costs $29 per month.

 Infogr.am is a great free tool with a wide variety of graphs, charts and maps as well as the ability to upload pictures and videos to create cool infographics.
 Customising the data that makes up the infographic takes place in an Excel-style spreadsheet and can easily be edited, watching the software automatically change the look of the infographic to perfectly represent your data.
 When you're happy with your infographic you can publish it to the Infogram website for all to enjoy and even embed it in to your own website or share it via social media.